pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Fullscreen

 The `Fullscreen` component wraps the `Root` component and binds its content directly to the viewport.
-The `Fullscreen` automatically sets the correct pixelSize, sizeX, and sizeY properties on the `Root` component so that pixel sizes align with the pixels of the screen.
+The `Fullscreen` component automatically sets the correct pixelSize, sizeX, and sizeY properties on the `Root` component so that pixel sizes align with the pixels of the screen.
 In addition, the `Fullscreen` component has all the properties of the `Container` component.

 ```jsx
 <Fullscreen flexDirection="row">